Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Once the connector is created and published, you can add it directly to your agent.

-### QUESTION 19
+### QUESTION 19 💩

-A company has an ecommerce support portal that uses Microsoft Dataverse.
+A company has an ecommerce support portal that **uses Microsoft Dataverse**.

 You are designing a Microsoft Copilot Studio agent for the portal.
 The agent must meet the following requirements:

-- Respond with a default help message when the user input is unclear.
+- **Respond with a default help message when the user input is unclear**.

 - Initiate external processes, such as retrieving the order status, when users make specific requests.

-Generative orchestration will be enabled for the solution.
+- Generative orchestration will be enabled for the solution.

 You need to recommend a feature for each requirement.